§ 1-1-1 Election Code

 • Preliminary hearing: A hearing where the judge decides whether there is enough evidence to make the defendant have a trial.

-• present sale: means a sale which is accomplished by the making of the contract.
+• present sale: means a sale that is accomplished by the making of the contract.
 See New Mexico Statutes 55-2-106

 • President pro tempore: A constitutionally recognized officer of the Senate who presides over the chamber in the absence of the Vice President.
 The President Pro Tempore (or, "president for a time") is elected by the Senate and is, by custom, the Senator of the majority party with the longest record of continuous service.